 Sarah was a researcher for Challenge Works, helping to scope out and identify opportunities for innovation and bring people together to solve society's toughest problems.

 As a researcher at Challenge Works, Sarah worked to discover and define new opportunities for innovation where challenge prize methodology can be used to accelerate progress, empower innovators and unlock systemic change.

-Sarah has a background in chemistry research, where she developed next generation solar energy technologies for widening energy access globally.
+Sarah has a background in chemistry research, where she developed next-generation solar energy technologies for widening energy access globally.
 After leaving academia to pursue a career in social innovation, Sarah worked with charities and local government across London to tackle a number of social and environmental challenges including digital inclusion, air pollution, community energy and youth-led projects.
 As a fellow with Year Here, Sarah developed a strong toolkit in service design methods and community engagement, and she is passionate about empowering people across society with the knowledge and skills to become changemakers.

-In her spare time, Sarah runs a social enterprise that brings together policymakers and people working in frontline service delivery to share insights and develop their own innovation toolkit.
+In her spare time, Sarah runs a social enterprise that brings together policymakers and people working in frontline service delivery to share insights and develop their own innovation toolkits.
 She also runs a community garden in Peckham, London, and is co-host of a podcast called Utopia Dispatch where she gets to talk to lots of clever people who are radically reshaping society.

 Join our mailing list to receive the Nesta edit: your first look at the latest insights, opportunities and analysis from Nesta and the innovation sector.